ngchihuan/LightPyCL/README.md

 LightPyCL
 =========

 LightPyCL is a high performance physical 3D ray-tracer written in Python/PyOpenCL for the evaluation of optical elements with arbitrary 3D geometry.
+LightPyCL is intended to simulate the behaviour of intricate optical elements and systems when illuminated by lightsources with arbitrary directional characteristics and configurations.
+LightPyCL is not intended for rendering pretty graphics but could potentially be used to create accurate illumination maps in a timely manner.

+LightPyCL is released under the GPLv3 and is free software released in hope that it will be useful to someone.

 ## Features